-Eligibility will be reviewed at the end of the term in which the student has attempted a total of 24, 48, 72, 96, or 120 credit hours.
-At the end of the term in which the student has attempted a total of 24 credit hours, the student's cumulative TELS GPA must be at least 2.75.
-At the end of the term in which the student has attempted a total of 48, 72, 96, and 120 credit hours, the student's cumulative TELS GPA must be at least 3.0.
+Eligibility will be reviewed at the end of the term in which the student has attempted a total of 24 credit hours and at subseguent 24-hour benchmarks.
+At the end of the term in which the student has attempted a total of 24 and 48 credit hours, the student's cumulative TELS GPA must be at least 2.75.
+At the end of the term in which the student has attempted a total of 72 credit hours and at subsequent 24-hour benchmarks, the student's cumulative TELS GPA must be at least 3.00 or must be between 2.75 and 2.99 with at least a 3.00 semester GPA.
 The cumulative TELS GPA includes all transfer credits and hours earned at MTSU, including grades from repeated classes.
 Dual enrollment, credit-by-examination, and/or AP credits are not included in the cumulative TELS GPA.
-Students may view their TELS GPA in the Tennessee Lottery section on RaiderNet.
+Students may view their TELS GPA in the Tennessee Lottery Scholarship eligibility section on RaiderNet.